+In this section we derive the equations of hydrostatic equilibrium that are solutions of the field equations of TST theory derived in the previous section.
+For this we shall assume a static, spherically symmetric form for the metric given by:

+This spacetime characterizes regions both inside and outside of compact astronomical objects such as NSs, black holes, and white dwarfs in Schwarzschild coordinates (for a comprehensive overview, see \cite{glendenning1997compact}).

-Hereafter, the prime denotes a derivative with respect to $r$.
-Among an infinity possible tetrads that can recover the metric (\ref{eq_static_metric}), the simplest tetrad is the diagonal gauge one
+Among an infinity possible tetrads that can recover the metric (\ref{eq_static_metric}), the simplest is the diagonal one given by:

-The literature commonly identifies this tetrad as a "bad" choice for spherically symmetric solutions in $f(T)$ gravity \cite{tamanini2012good} as it gives rise to extra off-diagonal component of the field equations which in turn restricts the functional form of $f(T)$ and reduces the theory to TEGR case \cite{boehmer2011existence}.
-However, it was shown in \cite{krvsvsak2016covariant} that this issue is an outcome of the old pure-tetrad formulation of teleparallel gravity which assumes a vanishing spin connection, since that the latter enters the TEGR action as a total divergence term so any arbitrary choice of the spin connection will not affect the TEGR field equations and leave them invariant under LLTs, but the ignorance of the role of spin connections causes a delicate problem when we promote the action and consider a non-linear general function of $T$.
-The $f(T)$ gravity in standard formulation suffers clearly from Lorentz invariance violation.
-The solution of this problem lies in following a covariant version of $f(T)$ \cite{krvsvsak2016covariant} and calculate the associated spin connections for each tetrads using the switch-off gravity technique presented in \cite{krvsvsak2015spin}.
-The non-vanishing components of the spin connection for the diagonal tetrad (\ref{eq_diag_tet}) are given by
+The literature often characterizes this tetrad as a "bad" choice for spherically symmetric solutions in $f(T)$ gravity \cite{tamanini2012good}, primarily due to its introduction of extra off-diagonal components in the field equations.
+Consequently, this constrains the functional form of $f(T)$, effectively reducing the modified theory to TEGR theory \cite{boehmer2011existence}.
+However, as demonstrated in \cite{krvsvsak2016covariant}, this issue arises from the old pure-tetrad formulation of teleparallel gravity, which assumes a vanishing spin connection.
+In TEGR, the spin connection enters the action as a total divergence term, making any arbitrary choice of the spin connection inconsequential to the TEGR field equations, leaving them invariant under Local Lorentz Transformations (LLTs).
+Nonetheless, overlooking the spin connection's role presents a delicate problem when extending the action to a non-linear general function of $T$.
+Consequently, the standard $f(T)$ gravity formulation evidently suffers from Lorentz invariance violation.
+The resolution to this problem lies in adopting a covariant version of $f(T)$ \cite{krvsvsak2016covariant} and computing the associated spin connections for each tetrad using the switch-off gravity technique outlined in \cite{krvsvsak2015spin}.
+The non-vanishing components of the spin connection for the diagonal tetrad \eqref{eq_diag_tet} are then given by:

 Through an ansatz choice based on symmetry principles \cite{hohmann2019modified} and discussed above in subsection (\ref{subsec_axial}), one can also reproduce the metric (\ref{eq_static_metric}) by using a rotated tetrad $e^{a}{}_{\mu }$ related to the diagonal one (\ref{eq_diag_tet}) by a Lorentz transformation matrix (\ref{eq_LLT}) such that